LQ220

 Description

-Jumbo Coturnix Quail are a great option if you don't have much room!
-They are easy keepers, grow quickly, and are fun to raise.
-These birds are a great option to provide both meat and eggs for your family.
-You can get a few mixed colors as well.
-Ready to lay eggs or process in 7 weeks!
+We have Jumbo Coturnix quail for sale and they will be a great option if you don't have much room.
+These Coturnix quail chicks are easy to care for, grow quickly, and are fun to raise.
+They are a great option for providing both meat and eggs for your family.
+You can get a variety of feather colors as well, ready to lay eggs in 7 weeks!

 Temperature - Your quail chicks will need a brooder or heat lamp.
-The heat directly beneath the brooder/lamp should be 100°F while the surrounding area should be 95°F. Maintain this temperature for their first 7 days, while dropping 1-degree Fahrenheit each day after as long as chicks show healthiness.
+The heat directly beneath the brooder/lamp should be 100°F, while the surrounding area should be 95°F. Maintain this temperature for their first 7 days while dropping 1 degree Fahrenheit each day thereafter, as long as the chicks appear healthy.

 Nutritional Needs - Young quail chicks need a 28% Game bird or Turkey Starter with Amprolium.
-This feed must be in small enough crumbles that the quail chicks can easily consume.
+This feed must be in small enough crumbles for the quail chicks to consume easily.
 A food processor may be used to grind the feed into smaller crumbles.
-Do NOT feed your quails chicken feed!
+Do NOT feed this breed chicken feed!

-Temperature - Once your quail have mostly feathered out, their brooder/heat lamp may be removed.
-Your quail will still need to be kept at around 70 - 75°F at first.
-Drop the temperature 1-2 degrees daily until you have reached the temperature of where the birds will be permanently kept.
+Temperature—Once your quail chicks have mostly feathered out, their brooder/heat lamp may be removed.
+At first, your quail must still be kept at around 70 - 75°F. Reduce the temperature by 1-2 degrees daily until it matches the temperature where the birds will be permanently kept.

-Nutritional Needs - At this stage in your quails development, they will need access to a 22% game bird grower feed.
-Again, make sure the crumble or pellets are small enough for your birds to properly consume.
-Do NOT feed your quails chicken feed!
+Nutritional Needs - At this stage in their development, quail need access to a 22% game bird grower feed.
+Again, ensure the crumble or pellets are small enough for your birds to consume properly.
+Do NOT feed your quail chicken feed!

-Light for Egg Production - At 6-8 weeks of age your female Coturnix Quail will begin laying eggs.
-Your birds should have access to ample light, whether natural or artificial, to promote egg laying.
+Light for Egg Production - At 6-8 weeks of age, your female Coturnix quails will begin laying eggs.
+They should have access to ample light, whether natural or artificial, to promote egg laying in your flock.

-Meat Production - Males Coturnix Quail are excellent for meat production.
-Males can be processed at 8 weeks of age.
+Meat Production - Male Coturnix quails are excellent for meat production.
+They can be processed at 8 weeks of age.

-Nutritional Needs - Maintain your quail’s health with a diet of 19-21% Breeder or Grower Maintenance Feed.
-Regular crumble or mini-pellets are acceptable as long as the feed is small enough for your quail to consume.
-Do NOT feed your quails chicken feed!
+Nutritional Needs - Maintain quail health with a 19-21% Breeder or Grower Maintenance Feed diet.
+Regular crumbles or mini-pellets are acceptable as long as the feed is small enough for your quail to consume.
+Do NOT feed your quail chicken feed!

-Space Required - If raising an all female flock, make sure to have at least 46 square inches per bird.
-If raising a breeding flock, birds will require 64 square inches per bird.
+Space Required - If raising an all-female flock, ensure each bird has at least 46 square inches of space.
+If raising a breeding flock for quail eggs, birds require 64 square inches per bird.

-These products being sold are live chicks or eggs.
+• These products being sold are live chicks or quail eggs.

 • Our live chicks are shipped as soon as they are hatched.